How to turn the Great Resignation to Your Advantage

 What is the Great Resignation?
 Is it real?

-The Great Resignation of 2021 is an employment trend marked by high rates of employees quitting voluntarily.
-It began in the retail and hospitality industries, but soon spread to white-collar work and professional services.
-Brought on by shifting workplace demands, like the rise of working from home and increased pressure on service workers, the Great Resignation heralded record-breaking quit rates.
+The Great Resignation is an employment trend marked by high rates of employees leaving jobs of their own accord.
+It began in 2021 in the retail and hospitality industries but soon spread to white-collar work and professional services.
+Brought on by shifting workplace demands – like the rise of working from home and increased pressure on service workers – the Great Resignation heralded record-breaking quit rates.
 For example, between April and June 2021, 11.5 million workers quit their jobs, with a further 4.3 million resigning in August 2021 – a quit rate of 2.9%.

 Some economists theorize that the economic recession and rebound contributed to the Great Resignation.
-In 2019, the average quit rate per month was around 2.3%.
-Yet in April 2020 it reached 1.6%, its lowest point in years.
+In 2019, the average quit rate per month rarely topped 2.3%, and in April 2020, it dropped to 1.6%, its lowest point in years.
 Why?
 With the global recession casting a shadow over 2020, many employees were hesitant to face the uncertainty that comes with leaving a stable job.
-In 2021, with the economy rebounding, employees feel confident once again in their ability to find a job.

-Another theory is that the pandemic and resulting recession caused many to rethink their priorities.
-It was a time of fear and uncertainty – not only around health, but about the economy, politics and the future of the world.
-Yet it woke us up to the gifts of life.
-We spent more time with our families.
-We started new projects and pastimes that allowed us to find and follow our passions.
-We began to see how much we truly had to be grateful for – and we don’t want to go back to the old way of working.
+Another theory is that the pandemic caused many to rethink their priorities and confront their fear and uncertainty around health, the economy, politics, and the future of the world.
+The pandemic also woke us up to the gifts of life – we spent more time with our families and started new projects and pastimes that helped us find and follow our passions.
+Plus, we realized that we have so much to be grateful for, which solidified our resolve to abandon the old working methods.

-Finally, the Great Resignation caused a snowball effect: As more positions opened up, more employees began thinking about moving on.
-With their newfound sense of clarity in their own purpose, they began to look for a new challenge and more fulfilling work.
-This creates new opportunities for employers to raise their standards as well, and fill their talent rosters with hungry and skilled employees.
+Finally, the Great Resignation caused a snowball effect.
+As more positions opened up, more employees entertained thoughts about moving on.
+With their newfound clarity of purpose, they sought new challenges and more fulfilling work, creating new opportunities for employers to raise their standards and fill their talent rosters with hungry and skilled employees.

-The Great Resignation is going to have lasting effects on the labor market.
-Already, employers are offering more pay and better benefits in an effort to secure top talent.
-They’re also learning that workers won’t return to workplaces that don’t make them feel respected, appreciated and physically safe on the job.
-You can stand out from the rest with effective employee retention strategies that make the most of the current climate.
-In addition to good pay and benefits, create a culture of innovation, establish strong company values and build trust in the workplace by making employees feel safe and appreciated.
+The Great Resignation will have a lasting impact on the labor market.
+Employers are learning that workers will reject workplaces that don’t make them feel respected, appreciated, and physically safe on the job.
+Stand out from the crowd with effective employee retention strategies that make the most of the current climate – in addition to good pay and benefits, create a culture of innovation, establish strong company values and build trust in the workplace by making employees feel safe and appreciated.

 Remote work is another trend that will last.
-Business owners saw benefits like lower costs and CapEx, while employee productivity stayed the same or even improved.
-Workers enjoyed short commutes and flexibility: 42% of those who worked remotely during the pandemic say that if their company doesn’t continue to offer remote work, they will look for a job at a company that does.
-If you have the ability to offer remote work or a hybrid work environment, this can help you stay ahead of the competition.
-As you transition to the new normal, it will be essential to learn how to manage a remote team.
+Business owners benefit from lower costs, capital expenditure, and employees enjoy short commutes, flexibility, and increased productivity.
+In a recent study, 42% of remote workers warned that if their company stops offering remote work, they will quit and look for a job at a company that does.
+Offering remote work or a hybrid work environment can help you stay ahead of the competition.
+As you transition to the new normal, learning how to manage a remote team is essential.

-Certainty is one of our deepest human needs – which helps to explain why many of us have felt lost and even scared or angry during the past few years.
-Yet moments of enormous change like the one we are experiencing also present us with possibilities, if we know how to find them.
+Certainty is one of our deepest human needs – which helps to explains why many of us felt lost, scared, and angry over the past few years.
+Yet moments of enormous change can also present possibilities – if we know how to find them.

 Treat employees like raving fans

-The Great Resignation isn’t just a chance to hire right.
-It’s also a chance to show your employees why your business is the best out there.
-You need raving fan employees just as much as you need raving fan customers, so ask your employees for their feedback and take it to heart.
+The Great Resignation of 2022 isn’t just a chance to hire right – it’s also an opportunity to show your employees why they should trust your business.
+Raving fan employees are just as important as raving fan customers, so ask your employees for their feedback and take it to heart.

 Improve your leadership skills

 As Tony often says, a business is only as strong as the psychology of its leader.
-Great leadership is even more essential during the Great Resignation, so take the opportunity to brush up your skills, develop your company vision and lead with a newfound determination.
+Great leadership is even more essential during the Great Resignation, so take the opportunity to improve your skills, develop your company vision and lead with a newfound determination.